fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 ####################################################

 There are a couple of ways to install MATLAB through WSL in a Linux environment, one of which requires X11 Forwarding, while the other doesn't require a graphical interface.

+Note that these instructions assume that WSL is running a Ubuntu/Debian based system, and using a bash shell.
+The user should follow the equivalent steps for their setup if it differs.

 .. _with_x11_forwarding: